andresantoro/Tranet_data/README.md

 # Transportation Networks Datasets
 Each data set is provided "AS IS", without any implied warranty of suitability for any particular use.
 The data sets are made available for research purposes only.
-If you use a data set in your research, please remember to include a reference to the relevant papers.
+If you use a data set in your research, please remember to include a reference to the relevant paper.

 ### Trains_UK_dataset.zip